iStrain/Circe/README.md

 # Circe
-JavaFX program to help students practice CRC calculations.
+JavaFX program to help students practice CRC calculations:  Still needs some minor tweaking of formatting, but essentially done.

 The original files Ian provided are in CRC Trainer Development.zip - you should definitely download those!